trstefan/All-Projects-Directory/README.md

 ## D <a id="d"></a>

-- <a href="https://github.com/trstefan/discord-themed-portfolio">Discord themed portfolio</a> Portfolio website with a Discord themed style
+- <a href="https://github.com/trstefan/discord-themed-portfolio">Discord themed portfolio</a> - Portfolio website with a Discord themed style

 ## E <a id="e"></a>

 ## F <a id="f"></a>

 - <a href="https://github.com/trstefan/frontendmentortracker">Frontend Mentor tracker </a> - Platform for my submissions for the Frontend Mentor Challenges
+- <a href="https://github.com/trstefan/firebase-todo">Firebase CRUD React Todo App </a> - CRUD React Todo App using Firebase

 ## G <a id="g"></a>